Reviewing Metromile (MILE) and Its Competitors

 Analyst Ratings

-This is a summary of recent recommendations for Metromile and its rivals, as provided by MarketBeat.
+This is a breakdown of recent ratings for Metromile and its peers, as reported by MarketBeat.com.

 |Sell Ratings